Welcome to Radio Free Flint Podcast

 Welcome to Flint: Charlie's Drug Store Murder #20021

-Arthur Busch narrates a story about the unsolved murder of a Flint drug store owner in 1954.
-It was the former prosecutor's welcome to Flint as his mom was pregnant for him at the time she witnessed the armed robbery …
+Send us a text Arthur Busch narrates a story about the unsolved murder of a Flint drug store owner in 1954.
+It was the former prosecutor's welcome to Flint as his mom was pregnant for him at the time she witnessed the armed robbery and murder.
+The murder took place in a 1950's style drug store comp…

 June 3, 2020